 Fall is one of the best times to attend one of Michigan’s annual autumn celebrations.
 From the perfect weather to the changing leaves, these outdoor events in the Keweenaw area are sure to bring family fun.
-On October 1st, check out Houghton's family-friendly fall festival which offers plenty of activities, live music and tasty foods downtown at the city's new pier.
+Check out Houghton's family-friendly Fall Fest which offers plenty of activities, live music and tasty foods downtown at the city's new pier.
 Kids will love hay wagon rides, face paintings, cider making and more.

 Houghton and Hancock communities come together to celebrate more than 50 countries with the Parade of Nations.
-Enjoy the parade beginning at Quincy Green in Hancock at 11:00 am Saturday, September 17th and ending at the Dee Stadium in Houghton.
+Enjoy the parade beginning at Quincy Green and ending at the Dee Stadium in Houghton.
 Be sure to head into the Dee Stadium following the parade because the international students will be offering the cuisine of their countries for take-out only.

 Close to Halloween, downtown Houghton transforms for trick-or-treating ghouls and goblins for the annual Treat Street Festival.
 Shelden Avenue gets closed off while businesses pass out candy for a fun and safe trick-or-treat experience.

 If there’s one thing that fall is known for, it’s fresh apple cider.
-Learn to press cider with the Keweenaw Historic Society at the Central Mine September 24th, 2022 from 10:00 am to 3:00 pm.
+Learn to press cider with the Keweenaw Historic Society.
 Hint: apple orchards were often established near mining communities during the Keweenaw’s copper rush as early settlers sought to establish food sources.